 This is expressed easiest by examples.
-The following, like the examples above, are not limited to children's books and includes current books as well as some classics.
+The following are not limited to children’s books and includes current books as well as some classics.
 Mainly they are novel excerpts, but some are from picture books.

 “It was a bright cold day in April, and the clocks were striking thirteen.”
 1984 by George Orwell

 “I should of been in school that April day.”
 A Day No Pigs Would Die by Robert Newton Peck